boisgera/iot/redis/README.md

 > [!NOTE]
 > If you have created your pubsub client with `ignore_subscribe_messages=True`
-> (the default), you actually have received a message: the confirmation of your
+> (the default), you received a message which is the confirmation of your
 > subscription:
 >
 > ```pycon